-Because of course, when you see the kind of teams you are facing, in terms of preparation, equipment and also weight; you know that you are not going to be competitive.
-Come on, we could differentiate two clear categories, ours and the "elite".
+Because of course, when you see the kind of teams you face, in terms of preparation, equipment and also weight; you know you are not going to be competitive.
+Let's see, 1TP10We had to differentiate two clear categories, ours and the "elite".
 Karting teams, touring drivers, etc.

 A great start puts us in 9th position, with me getting the kart in 10th position after the first 19 laps.
 This is where our driver changes would start, which we distributed to a total of 9 stops to run each team member twice.
 It was going to be our Achilles heel, as each stop means about 19 seconds of delay.
 Compared to teams that only made 2 stops, it would mean that at the end of the race we would accumulate two laps less than them.
 But well, we were going to have fun and enjoy ourselves, although the competitive vein always comes out.

 My first time on the track was in a free space, which allowed me to ride quite calmly in 1:01 rhythms and after a few laps get down to 1:00 high.
 At that moment I started to reach the head of the race and the first turns came.
 The concept was easy.
 If you suddenly saw a car with a guy in overalls, let him pass because he goes much faster than you.

 When they caught up with me, I tried to get behind them for reference, but in three corners I had already lost the slipstream and there was nothing I could do.
 It is clear that my 100kg weight does not help at all behind the wheel of a go-kart, but those top teams had a very fine track and their merit was not only in the difference in weight, but also in their level of driving and chosen lines.